Meenava Nanban: Production

 Ramachandran performed his own stunt in a scene by jumping from a 12 m building, but sustained no injuries.
 A few scenes of Meenava Nanban were shot at Manipal.
 The filming was stopped for a few months because Sridhar met with an accident, damaging his left eye.
-After the operation, Sridhar restarted both films - Meenava Nanban and Anna Nee En Deivam - at the same time.
+After the operation, Sridhar restarted both films – Meenava Nanban and Anna Nee En Deivam – at the same time.
 During that time, Ramachandran won the 1977 elections and became the chief minister of Tamil Nadu, due to which Anna Nee En Deivam was shelved after canning few scenes but Sridhar completed Meenava Nanban with climax was shot in a set of a boat resembling flood in studio.
 Ramachandran wore a wig to portray his character, and ensured it remained consistent throughout the course of production to preserve continuity.

 Soundtrack

-The soundtrack was composed by M. S. Viswanathan and lyrics written by Muthulingam, Vaali and Pulamaipithan.
-Muthulingam recalled that Ramachandran discovered that he did not write any song, he insisted him to write the song "Thangathil Mugam Eduthu".
+The soundtrack was composed by M. S. Viswanathan.
+Muthulingam recalled that Ramachandran discovered that he did not write any song despite production being near completion, so he insisted him to write the song "Thangathil Mugam Eduthu".
 The song "Pongum Kadalosai" is based on Valaji raga.

+Critical reception

+Anna reviewed the film in two halves; the first was published on 21 August 1977, and the second the following day.